koyaaniskassie/rfactor2/README.md

 	- [ ] Get rid of Pan Kamerzysta (ABSOLUTELY NOT)
 # Observations along the way
+## Component conversion
+if your installed package has `something.mas` file and `encrpyted.something.mas` then conversion will be impossible since it will (don't know how yet) detect it has been repackaged.
+Even without encrypted mas file.
 ## Replays
 - Tyres (at least the colour) are same as they were when you hit replay even when viewing incident before pitstop i.e.
   S -> pit stop -> M